Create a band name

 If you have just one word for your band title, you have a huge ego and seriously think you’re going to be bigger than big.
 This attitude will probably work in your favour, so give it a go.

 Two-word band names are currently really in vogue.
-A lot of bands nowadays are going for this naming style.
-The Killers, The Strokes, The Vines.
+A lot of bands go for this naming style.
+The Cramps, The Killers, The Strokes, The Vines.
 This band name has a good clean retro feel to it, it can be indie or rocky or kitsch – whatever you want.
 However, ‘The Something’ band names are beginning to sound a bit samey, so you might want to steer clear.

 You can have a 2 word title which is either adjective/noun or ‘the’/noun, and they have slightly different effects.